Johnson & Johnson Pays $25M To Settle Recall Probe

 However, despite tracing particles of nickel, iron and chromium back to a manufacturing plant in Fort Washington, prosecutors claim McNeil continued making liquid medicine, failing to take steps to warn consumers and fix the problem.

-While the Food and Drug Administration said the potential for serious medical problems was remote, McNeil finally issued a recall, nearly one year later in April 2010.
+While the Food and Drug Administration said the potential for serious medical problems was remote, McNeil finally issued a recall, more than one year later in April 2010.

 And this isn’t the first time the New Brunswick health care giant has struggled with recall controversy.
 It has dealt with scores of product recalls since 2009, including a link to several recalls of Tylenol and other nonprescription drugs for children and adults.